jluo1875/Discord-Remote-Access-Tool/README.md

 ## Setup
 You will first need to register a bot with the Discord developer portal and then add the bot to the Discord server that you want to use to control the bot (make sure the bot has administrator privileges in the Discord server).
-Once the bot is created copy the token of your bot and paste it at line 20.
+Once the bot is created, copy the token of your bot and paste it at line 20.

 Install requirements :
 ```